romainlaisne/code-samples/PHP/2d-cut-optimizer-mvc/README.md

+Please check [cut-api.com](cut-api.com), the Cloud 2D cut optimization solution.

 This is a sample of code build with the YII framework.
 It is an advanced 2D cut optimizer (best fitting multiple pieces on a panel to optimize the cut with a saw).

+This project is not finalized.

 The main algorithm is in the file controllers/OptimizerController.php.